Skip to main content

 U.S. studies on medication abortion without in-person clinician dispensing of mifepristone

-In this brief, ANSIRH reviews research on the provision of medication abortion without in-person dispensing of mifepristone by a clinician in the United States (U.S.).
-In all four studies reviewed, the effectiveness of the medication abortion was high, and serious adverse events were uncommon.
-These findings, as well as data from other countries, indicate that the in-person dispensing requirement of the REMS is not necessary to ensure medication abortion effectiveness or safety.
-These data support the permanent removal of the in-person dispensing requirement for mifepristone.
+Research on the provision of medication abortion without in-person dispensing of mifepristone in the U.S., in combination with data from other countries, indicates that the in-person dispensing requirement of the mifepristone REMS is not necessary to ensure medication abortion effectiveness or safety, and supports its permanent removal.